Fujifilm X-T20 vs Panasonic GM5

 |17.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the X-T20 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the X-T20 and the GM5 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the GM5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T20 or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.